Hubbelthecat/Minecraft-state-space/Minecraft-state-space.md

 I will try to carefully read all useful comments, please make them with a good structure and links to where you got the information from.

-I try to be as rigorous as possible in my calculations so please do not share false information about the game or related calculations, ideas are always welcome.
+I try to be as rigorous as possible in my calculations so please do not share false information about the game or related calculations.

+You can help me with answering my polls or by sharing ideas in the comment section.

 ---